 Most pool ladders are made of stainless steel, and not without reason.
-They’re cost-effective, space-efficient, and work good irrespective of water depth.
-With regard to the negative aspects, they don’t provide a seamless entrance into the pool, and usually are difficult to use for kids or people with disabilities.
+They’re cost-effective, space-efficient, and work well irrespective of water depth.
+With regard to the negative aspects, they don’t provide a seamless entrance into the pool and usually are difficult to use for kids or people with disabilities.

-Steps are a basis of pool design, providing free access and incredible appearance.
+Steps are the basis of pool design, providing free access and an incredible appearance.
 They’re usually built into the pool’s construction; however, they can also be set up separately.
 One of the most widespread types are wedding cake steps, which have an elegant curved shape.

 In comparison with the ladders, steps rather represent a pool design component than an individual fixture.
-Simply put, they’re usually blend it perfectly with the pool’s design, apart from being very functional.
+Simply put, they usually blend perfectly with the pool’s design, apart from being very functional.

 Other varieties of pool entrances

 Are you searching for something unusual?
 Do you have special needs?
 Below are some of the most unique pool entrance variants:

 Zero-entry pools, also known as beach entry, are very popular nowadays, and it’s quite understandable.
 Having a chance to walk down a flat beach-kind slope and into the water is the top of luxury.
 Unluckily, this kind of entry occupies much free space, so you should have a bigger pool to make it work.

 This structure is also known as baja shelf and tanning ledge.
 Actually, a sun shelf is a shallow zone for splattering and relaxing that serves as an entrance into the swimming pool.
 A popular design is for the sun shelf to be embedded into a set of pool steps.

 For handicapped persons, pool lifts offer access to the pool and all the therapeutic effects it provides.
 Unluckily, such devices take up much space on a pool deck, and they’re usually costly to buy and set up.
 However, if you dispose of enough space and money and really need it, a pool lift is an excellent solution.

 What to pay attention to in a pool entry